Start planning your trip

 The 5,000 Yen Bill

-The 5,000 yen bill is of a violet hue and features Ichiyo Higuchi, Japan's first prominent female writer.
-She specialized in short stories and poetry.
+The old 5,000 yen bill is of a violet hue and features Ichiyo Higuchi (1872-1896), Japan's first prominent female writer.
+Although she passed away at 24, she left behind several short stories and poetry that brought fresh insights into the Meiji-period literature.

 On average, it costs around 5,000 yen per person when dining out at well-known restaurants and or spending an evening with drinks at an izakaya.
 If you want to have lunch at a traditional sit-down Japanese restaurant or sushi restaurant, you can expect to spend 5,000 yen.